Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Voice Generation: Integrates with Elevenlabs for high-quality voice synthesis
 - Image Generation: Utilizes Midjourney's API for creating visual content
 - Music Generation: Uses Suno AI for custom background music creation
+- Video Generation: Employs Immersity AI for generating videos from images

 Detailed documentation for each service integration can be found in the respective files within the `src/services/` directory.